-It is unlikely that First Homes exception sites will be viable and deliverable unless a small proportion of market housing is included.
+It is unlikely that First Homes exception sites will be viable and deliverable unless a small proportion of market housing is included particularly in Three Rivers where land values are high and the need for affordable housing is significant.
 Developers should be required to demonstrate viability before allowing market housing.